Serving at the Centre for Refugee Women & Children

 Volunteers should make their own arrangements of flights to Lesvos (Mytilene Airport).

 Volunteers should make their own arrangements for accommodation.
-We recommend Victoria Studios or Aella Studios in Panagiouda, a village located 5 minutes drive from the camp/centre.
+We recommend Victoria & Aella Studios in Panagiouda, a village located 5 minutes drive from the camp/centre.
 Each studio has its own bathroom with towels and hairdryer available for guests.
 The studios are fitted with air conditioner / heating, oven, stovetop, kitchenware, kettle, washing machine and a fridge.
+We can give you a direct contact to the owner for a special price for All4Aid volunteers.

 Volunteers are responsible to organise their own meals.